tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ### 14. Instructor Do: Intro to Amazon SageMaker (5 min)

-In this activity, students will learn how Amazon SageMaker works and what are its main features.
+In this activity, students will be introduced to Amazon's machine learning service called SageMaker.

 Open your web browser, visit the [AWS SageMaker homepage](https://aws.amazon.com/sagemaker/) and highlight the following points: